abdullaqudrat/favorite-movies/readme.md

 # Favorite Movies

 > Favorite Movies is an app built in Laravel using php.
-It consists of authenticating a user with their email and password to view dynamic details of their top 5 favorite movies.
+It consists of authenticating a user with their email and password, using laravel's auth scaffolding, to view dynamic details of their top 5 favorite movies.
 It also has an api endpoint, with built in middleware, and can be accessed thru basic authentication with a platform such as Postman.
 The app also uses global scoping to sort favorite movies by newest first.

 ## Dependencies